michalbatko/homelab-iac/README.md

 - 15 USD per year for `batko.me` domain
 - 10 USD per month for Copilot Pro
 - 0.000399 PLN in GCP charges due to a misunderstanding of free tier limits
-- A few hours of free time per day (non-refundable)
+- About an hour of free time per day (non-refundable)